nadethoughts/Aetheria/The Anchor’s Secret/Player Characters/Arthur.md

 Aldren took him in, over the objections of the watch and his own superiors.
 He taught Arthur to read, to work, to pray — and to believe that mercy was not weakness.
 Under Aldren’s care, Arthur’s claws grew steady.
 He learned the hymns of Serelle and the disciplines of Miraine, goddess of protection and passage.
 In time, he was sent to train as a squire of the faith.

 He never forgot the gutter.
-Nor did he forget Kaelrix.
+Nor did he forget [[Kaelrix]].

 ---

 The Confrontation

-At seventeen, newly anointed and proud in his first mail shirt, Arthur met Kaelrix again — now a ganglord wreathed in fire, ruling the ruins of the southern wharves.
+At seventeen, newly anointed and proud in his first mail shirt, Arthur met [[Kaelrix]] again — now a ganglord wreathed in fire, ruling the ruins of the southern wharves.
 The meeting ended in violence: light against flame, conviction against fury.
 Arthur survived, barely, and the flames left scars that never quite faded.

-Kaelrix escaped into the chaos of the slums, swearing that Arthur would one day see the world as he did — beyond redemption.
+[[Kaelrix]] escaped into the chaos of the slums, swearing that Arthur would one day see the world as he did — beyond redemption.

 ---